envs-net/matrix-doc/docs/faq.md

 ***

-## Can I write LaTeX?
-Yes, but it is an experimental feature right now.
-It will be available for everybody in a few weeks: [https://github.com/vector-im/element-web/issues/1945](https://github.com/vector-im/element-web/issues/1945)

-***

-## Are there something like Threads (like in Mattermost/Slack) in Matrix?
-Threads like in Mattermost or Slack are currently available as lab feature in Matrix and will be stable within the next weeks.
-To get more information, follow their roadmap: [https://github.com/vector-im/roadmap/projects/1](https://github.com/vector-im/roadmap/projects/1)

-***

 ## I do not have a security key (recovery key)
 To do this, please check whether this has been set up at all.
 See [Secure backup](/settings/#secure_backup)